LeeBohyun/SWE3033-F2022/pa3/README.md

 ### Report Submission

-1. Follow the guideline (Insturuction #5) and write source code (`SWE3033-F2021/week-11/sqlite3Bench/src/homework.cc`)
+1. Follow the guideline (Insturuction #5) and write source code (`SWE3033-F2021/week-11/sqlite3Bench/src/homework.cc` and other source code files too if needed)
 2. Write a simple comment (if any, less then 5 sentences) for your implementation in the source code and attach a screenshot of running the command below.
 3. Present PPT slides including belows
   - Motivation (i.e., why we buid this benchmark, )